Follow Your Nose -- Which Code Smells are Worth Chasing?: Threats to Validity

-Projects differ in their quality properties and their reasons \cite{amit2020corrective}.
-Popular projects have higher bug detection efficiency, as predicted by Linus's law.
-However, we have relative properties like co-change and twins where the project properties are fixed.
+Some properties that are not related to quality, like bug detection efficiency and programming language, influence CCP.
+For example, as predicted by Linus's law \cite{LinusRule}, popular projects with more eyeballs detect bugs more efficiently and have higher CCP \cite{Amit2021CCP}.
+However, the tests' presence has an adjacent year Pearson of 0.83 and time from previous touch, a lower bound on time to detect a bug has an adjunct year Pearson of 0.51.
+Also, the detection efficiency influence is small relative to the difference in CCP between projects, which can reach a factor of 6 or more.
+Besides, we have relative properties like co-change and twins where the project properties are fixed.
+Therefore these properties are robust to this influence.

 The suitability of the properties to our needs pose a threat on the suitability of the results.
 Aiming for causality existence, we required positive influence and ignored the effect size.
-One can argue that a smell with high effect size is interesting even if it lacks other properties.
+One can argue that an alert with high effect size is interesting even if it lacks other properties.
 We also examined overall precision, neglecting the possibility of conditional benefit.
-For example, defensive programming smells might be valuable if a mistake will be done in the future.
-However, if this mistake won't be done, the value of the defensive act won't be captured in our properties.
+For example, defensive programming alerts might be valuable if a mistake is made in the future.
+However, if this mistake would not be done, the value of the defensive act will not be captured in our properties.